Why Winnipeg is the place to invest

 Winnipeg's Workforce: Competitive and Committed

-- Manitobans work an average tenure of 110.2 months, seven months more than the Canadian average.
+In 2020, Manitobans work an average tenure of 110 months, four months more than the Canadian average.

-- Manufacturing sector wages in Winnipeg are among the most competitive of any major city in Canada at $889 weekly, over eleven per cent lower than the Canadian average of $1,000.
+In 2020, Manufacturing sector wages in Manitoba are among the most competitive of any major city in Canada at $1,041 weekly, over five per cent lower than the Canadian average of $1,105.

-- Manitoba's workforce boasts an unemployment rate of only 5.6% - the fourth-lowest of any Canadian province.
+In 2020, Manitoba's workforce boasts an unemployment rate of 8.0% - the lowest of any Canadian province.

 Manitoba Provincial Nominee Program: A Model for North America